Nineteen Voices: When Will I Arrive?

 Recovery started with eating cooked foods again, turned into eating eggs, shifted into reducing exercise, came to a close when I ditched the calorie counting app.
 And in all honesty, even though he probably didn’t know it at the time (probably doesn’t even know it now), meeting Cason and falling in love (so gushy, I’m sorry, I know) probably saved my life.
 Yes, because I felt valued, seen, and loved for who I really was.
 Yes, because love saves and all that happy-go-lucky good shit.
 But really, I think it was because I didn’t have the time anymore.
 Either I got to be with Cason or workout.
 Go on dates, or eat in secret.
 Etc. etc. etc. My ED was a full time job, and I got tired of working so hard.

-Cason and I have been together for 5 years, and I would consider myself recovered from my eating disorder.
+Five years later, and I would consider myself recovered from my eating disorder.
 AND.
 Body image healing is still a constant process.
 I’m not sure if I’ll ever “arrive” at a place in my body where I look at my stomach and think, ‘That layer of fat will never go away.
 It’s protecting my organs.
 It’s holding my story.
 And that’s okay.’
 No end in sight to the healing... that’s terrifying.
 The idea that I can be “recovered” but nowhere close to being done with the work fucking sucks.

 But I’m not alone.
 Neither are you.